Go Back Email Link

 Instructions

-• Add the cubed butter to the flour mixture and pulse 10-15 times, until butter is cut into the flour mixture and is the size of peas.
+• Add 6 tablespoons (84 g) unsalted butter and pulse 10-15 times, until butter is pea-sized.
 Do not over mix.
 Transfer the flour mixture to a large bowl.

-• Carefully mix in the blueberries, trying to ensure they do not break.
-If a few break, that's okay.
+• Gently fold in 1 cup (148 g) fresh blueberries, trying to ensure they do not break.

-• Transfer to a parchment lined baking sheet.
-Brush the tops of the scones with melted butter and sprinkle lightly with turbinada sugar.
+• Transfer to prepared baking sheet.
+Brush tops with 1 tablespoon (14 g) unsalted butter and sprinkle with 1 teaspoon turbinado sugar.

-• Transfer to a wire rack and let cool for 5 minutes before serving.
+• Cool on a wire rack for 5 minutes before serving.

 Notes